 The class will meet once per week for 2.5 hours on Monday afternoon.
-One half of the class time will be devoted to lecture and discussion, and the other half will be spent for the assignment critique, photo editing and technical discussion and practice.
+One half of the class time will be devoted to lecture and discussion, and the other half will be spent for photographic assignments.

-The class will also feature special photojournalism guest speakers and several unique photographic assignments.
+The class will also feature special photojournalism guest speakers and several unique